 A1.
-An advanced understanding of the significance of innovation, creativity and enterprise
+An advanced understanding of the significance of innovation, creativity and enterprise within the general field of management and organisation.

 - A2.
 An advanced understanding of the social, political economic and environmental contexts within which innovation and creativity are managed - A3.
 An advanced understanding of current research and scholarship on the enterprising management of innovation and creativity within one or two specific industries or technology clusters. - A4.
 An advanced appreciation of the nature of developments in intellectual property rights and the management of those rights within a strategic framework. - A5.
 An advanced understanding of the leadership requirements for developing new enterprises, and leading organisational transformations, which are based upon technological innovation and/or creative endeavours.